cbg-ethz/haploclique/README.md

 ###Dependencies
 Please install and add to your $PATH: [samtools](https://github.com/samtools/samtools/releases/), [bwa](https://github.com/lh3/bwa), and [seqtk](https://github.com/lh3/seqtk).
 Download [saf](https://github.com/armintoepfer/seqalfixer/releases/) and export its parent directory as $SAF enviroment variable.
 HaploClique depends on [boost](http://www.boost.org/) and [cmake](http://www.cmake.org/).
-You can install them with your package manager of your choice.
+You can install them with a package manager of your choice.
 For OSX, we recommend [macports](http://www.macports.org/).

 ###HaploClique
 ```bash